YairHalberstadt/Blog/CovariantReturnTypesProposal.md

 ### Contents

 1. Description
 2. Test Cases
 3. Design1 (creating a new method as well as a bridging overriding method)
-4. How Design1 Plays with other .Net code
+4. How Design1 plays with other .Net code
 5. Design1 Advantages/Disadvantages
 6. Design2 (using an attribute to indicate the desired return type)
-7. How Design2 Plays with other .Net code
+7. How Design2 plays with other .Net code
 8. Design2 Advantages/Disadvantages
+9. Design3 (explicit virtual method overrides)
+10. How Design3 plays with other .Net code
+11. Design 3 Advantages/Disadvantages
-9. Personal Conclusions
+12. Personal Conclusions

 ### 1. Description